MatheusOliveiraSilva/praxis/docs/README.md

 # Praxis Documentation

 Welcome to the Praxis documentation!
-This directory contains all architectural decisions, design documents, and planning materials for the project.
+This directory contains architectural decisions, design documents, and planning materials.

+---

+## 📚 Quick Start

+**New to Praxis?** Start with the [main crate README](../../crates/praxis/README.md) for a quick introduction.

+**Want to understand the architecture?** Read [architecture.md](./architecture.md) for the complete system overview.

 ---